Looking at some people from afar, you might think they were superhuman.

 This successful group of people has something that normal mortals do not.
 Something that gives them an unfair advantage and a head-start in everything they do.

 It’s not work ethic or intelligence, though they usually have plenty of that.
 But then, so do a lot of people—many of whom lead completely unremarkable lives.
 High IQ and hard work are not enough.

-The advantage that very successful people have is this: network.
+The advantage that successful people have is this: their network.

-A major reason why success begets more success is that, by achieving success in one area, you gain access to higher-value social networks.
-It becomes easier to make friends with other successful people, and friends like to help each other out.
+In this way, it becomes easier to make friends with other successful people, and friends like to help each other out.
+Especially successful friends.

-Networks: That’s how a lot of people are able to get on a fast-track to major success.
+Networking is how a lot of people get on the fast-track to major success.

 So how can you go about building a high-value network?

 Sounds obvious, but the thing that makes a network high-value is the people in it.
-The network is high-value because the individuals in it are high-value.
+A network is high-value because the individuals in it are high-value.